deepanshs/csdmpy/docs/examples/multiple_datasets/meteorological.rst

 .. figure:: ../../_images/NCEI.csdfeAirpressureatsealevel.*
     :figclass: figure-polaroid

-Notice, we didn't plot the dependent variable at index 2.
-This is because this particular dependent variable is a vector dataset representing the wind velocity.
+Notice, we skipped the dependent variable at index two.
+The reason is that this particular dependent variable is a vector dataset,

 .. doctest::